VikParuchuri/textbook_quality/README.md

 - Set the model name and max tokens in the `LLM_TYPES` setting.
 - Follow the instructions above for the retrieval setup.

 The generator ideally needs a context length of up to `16k`, but you can get away with `12k` if you need to.
+If you've finetuned your own model for textbook gen (based on the prompts cached in this repo), you can use the `FINETUNED` and `INCLUDE_EXAMPLES` settings to reduce token usage.

 ### Without retrieval